convexset/meteor-template-level-subs-cache/README.md

 {{/IfAllSubsReady}}
 ```

-If one reuses the same "still loading" content is everywhere, one might consider creating one's own block helper like that below:
+If one reuses the same "still loading" content everywhere, one might consider creating one's own block helper like that below:
 ```html
 <template name="WhenAllSubsReady">
   {{#IfAllSubsReady}}